Plastic Surgery Recovery

 Edema versus Fibrosis

-Main ways to manage edema is through compression garments and manual lymphatic drainage massage.
+Main strategies to manage edema is through compression garments and manual lymphatic drainage massage.
 Fibrosis can occur commonly after procedures like liposuction and can cause texture of the skin to look lumpy.
 Once fibrotic tissue has formed, MLD is not effective and you must use fibrosis techniques to break up tissue and make tissue soft and malleable again.
 Lymphedema therapists use technology and hands on techniques to break up knotted or adhered fibrin tissues.
-MLD and fibrosis techniques are a SLOW PROCESS and often take 5-8 sessions to see results.
+MLD and fibrosis techniques are a slow process and often take 5-8 sessions to see results.
 Do not expect results immediately.